 Wining and Dining at the Kornhaus

-Whether it’s brunch, typical Bernese specialties, fine wines or dishes with a Mediterranean flair, the two restaurants at the Kornhaus – the Kornhauskeller and the Kornhauscafé – offer something to suit everyone’s taste.
-A meal at either restaurant always includes a sophisticated ambiance, outstanding service and premium ingredients.
+Whether it’s typical Bernese specialties, fine wines or dishes with a Mediterranean flair, the restaurant at the Kornhaus – the Kornhauskeller – offer something to suit everyone’s taste.
+A meal at the restaurant always includes a sophisticated ambiance, outstanding service and premium ingredients.

 Kornhauskeller and the Galeriebar